 However, when you work out at gyms like OrangeTheory Fitness, where others are also exercising, you have to dress appropriately.
 You don’t want to feel awkward, bother other gym-goers, or hurt yourself due to your clothing choices!

 In this article, we will tell you about the OrangeTheory Dress Code and recommendations.
-Unfortunately, the rules vary from location to location.
+Unfortunately, the rules are vague and vary from location to location.
 We’ll explain it, and give you some general recommendations.

 However, your individual gym may differ from these guidelines.

 Following the dress code will help prevent you from getting kicked out of the facility, or potentially injuring yourself.

 - 1 The Orangetheory Dress Code

 - 3 What To Bring To OrangeTheory